moneychien19/note-meta-blueprint-500-101/dynamic-ads-catalog.md

+# Prepare and Setup Catalog for Dynamic Ads
 # Introduction
 Dynamic ads use your online catalog to **automatically generate ads** that show **product recommendations** tailored to each person in your target audience.
 They offer powerful targeting options to help you reach people interested in your products.